isomerpages/mccy-sgpo/_get-inspired/Alliances for Action.md

 description: ""
 variant: markdown
 ---
 #### The Alliances for Action (AfAs) bring the People, Private and Public sectors together to provide impactful solutions to complex issues for a better Singapore.
+Here are some examples:

 <br>